Appearing in Google’s top search results isn’t easy, but these 6 tips will help you work your way to the top.

 For optimization purposes, you should have one, or at most, two target keywords or phrases in mind per page.
 If you are trying to rank well for three or four keywords on a single page, it’s time to step back and consider breaking up the content onto several different pages so you can create page focus.

-Perfectly Optimized On-page SEO Checklist
+Perfectly Optimized On-Page SEO Checklist

 - Content is high-quality, relevant, fresh and at least 500 words in length.
+Longer is better.

 - Target search phrase is included in page headline.